Cream drummer Ginger Baker dies at 80 | DW | 06.10.2019

 Ginger Baker was born Peter Edward Baker in 1939.
 His father, a bricklayer, was killed during World War II.
 Among his musical mentors was Phil Seamen, a leading British jazz drummer of the time.

-As one of the first rock musicians to recognize the potential of African music, he set up a recording studio in Lago, Nigeria, in 1973 that operated successfully through the seventies.
+As one of the first rock musicians to recognize the potential of African music, he set up a recording studio in Lagos, Nigeria, in 1973 that operated successfully through the seventies.

 Baker wrote and autobiography, Hellraiser, which was published in 2009.